armellinicandela/qa-testing-portfolio/README.md

-# qa-testing-portfolio
+# QA Testing Portfolio

-QA Manual Testing portfolio with projects and practices.
+This repository contains QA Manual Testing projects and practices developed during my training.

+It includes:
+- Test cases
+- Bug reports
+- Testing documentation
+- Supporting evidence (screenshots, videos)

+The repository will be updated as I progress in my QA training.